-Some of our key products, such as OSB, experience high price volatility, and prolonged or severe weakness in the markets for OSB could adversely affect our financial condition and results of operations.
+Some of our key products, such as OSB, experience high price volatility, and prolonged or severe weakness in the markets for OSB, particularly in the United States market, could adversely affect our financial condition and results of operations.

 OSB is a globally traded commodity product and is subject to competition from manufacturers worldwide.
 Historical prices for OSB have been volatile, and we, like other participants in the building products industry, have limited influence over the timing and extent of price changes for OSB.
 Product pricing is significantly affected by the relationship between supply and demand in the building products industry.
 Demand is also subject to fluctuations due to changes in economic conditions, interest rates, population growth, weather conditions and other factors.
 We are not able to predict with certainty market conditions and selling prices for our products and prices for OSB may decline from current levels.
-A prolonged and severe weakness in the markets for OSB could adversely affect our financial condition and results of operations.
+A prolonged and severe weakness in the markets for OSB, particularly in the United States market, could adversely affect our financial condition and results of operations.
+We face additional exposure to these risks due to the concentration of our OSB sales into the United States market and the fact that the OSB market in Brazil, where our OSB production facility is located, remains undeveloped.